mattheworiordan/nodejs-encoding-benchmarks/README.md

     with binary buffers pson.encode: 1826ms
     with binary buffers pson.decode: 377ms

+    // Note: JSON encoding binary buffers is not relevant
+    // as binary data should be encoded manually in a nother format
-    with binary buffers JSON.stringify: 6045ms
+    // For completeness however, this has been left in with binary buffers JSON.stringify: 6045ms
     with binary buffers JSON.parse: 735ms